Sonali Phogat, social media influencer and BJP leader from Haryana, dies of suspected heart attack in Goa | Politics

 - India

-BJP leader from Haryana and actor Sonali Phogat, who found fame as a TikTok star, died of a suspected heart attack in Goa, police said on Tuesday.
+BJP leader from Haryana and actor Sonali Phogat, who found fame on TikTok, died of a suspected heart attack in Goa, police said on Tuesday.

+A case of unnatural death has been registered after Phogat (42), who was staying at a hotel, was declared ''brought dead'' at a hospital in Anjuna, they said, adding the post-mortem will be conducted on Wednesday and further investigation is on.

-Phogat (42) was on a visit to Goa along with her staff members.
-She was brought to St Anthony Hospital at Anjuna in North Goa district after she complained of uneasiness on Monday night at a restaurant there, Goa Director General of Police Jaspal Singh told PTI.
+She was brought to St Anthony Hospital at Anjuna in North Goa district after she complained of uneasiness, Goa Director General of Police Jaspal Singh told PTI.

 Singh said there is no foul play in the case, even as Phogat's family questioned the circumstances of her death and opposition parties in Haryana demanded a CBI probe.